 An effective ecommerce product description involves describing the little things that matter.
 The nitty-gritty makes all the difference, and while they may seem useless or even trivial to a certain extent, look at it from a potential customer’s point of view.
 These tiny features or details could prove to be the deciding factor for a customer.

 Take a look at this for instance.
-It’s just an ordinary lawnmower, but the company says it has “larger wheels” for “easy maneuverability.”
-It’s a subtle feature, but one that many lawnmower buyers are interested in.
+It’s just an ordinary chicken broth, but the company says it is “velvety-smooth” and “perfect for sipping as an afternoon pick-me-up.”
+The description under “Why You’ll Love It” is quite subtle, but one that many people on the keto diet are interested in.

 9. Incorporate Humor in Your Writing